AVerteC/c-asgn0/README_asgn2.md

  $ ./httpserver -l <log_filename> <port number>
  ```
 * An example port to use the server with is `8080`.
-* The server will error out if the log_filename is forbidden, but create a new file or concatenate the log_filename file otherwise.
+* The server will error out if the `log_filename` is forbidden, but will create a new file or concatenate the file called `log_filename` otherwise.
-* Use `CTRL + C` to stop the server
+* Use `CTRL + C` to stop the server.
 * When stopping with`CTRL + C`, the server might not properly unbind from the ports
   so connecting to a previously used port can result in this error message: `httpserver: bind error: Address already in use`
 * Choose a different port if the server cannot be started with the port you want.